-Approximate date of commencement of pro posed sale to the public: As soon as practicable after t ne effective date of this Registration Statement.
-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis s pursuant to Rule 415 under the Securities Act of 1933, check the f following box. number of the e If this Form is filed to register additional securarlier effective registration statement for the sa C1 ecurities Act, check the following box and list the Securities Act re gistration statement effective registr If this Form is a post-effective amendment file ration statement for the same offering. ed pursuant to Rule 462(c) under the Securities Act, chee sk the following box and list the Securities Act registration statement nt number of the earlier effective registr If this Form is a post-effective amendment file ration statement for the same offering. ed pursuant to Rule 462(d) under the Securities Act, che ck the following box and list the Securities Act registration statemen nt number of the earlier definitions of " , is a large accelerated filer, an accelerated filer, a non-acaller reporting company" and "emerging growth compa celerated filer, a smaller reporting company or an emerging growth ny" in Rule 12b-2 of the Exchange Act. company.
-See the Large accelerat red filer Accelerated filer
+Approximate date of commencement of proposed sale to the public: As soon as pract icable after the effective date of this Registration Stateme ent.
+If any of the securities being registered on this Form are to be offered on a delayed or cor itinuous basis pursuant to Rule 415 under the Securities A Act of 1933, check the following box. □ number of the e If this Form is filed to register additional securities for an offering pursuant to Rule 462(barlier effective registration statement for the same offering. \Box) under the Securities Act, check the following box and l list the Securities Act registration statement effective registr If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier ive registration statement for the same offering.
+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securiation statement for the same offering. \Box ties Act, check the following box and list the Securities A Act registration statement number of the earlier definitions of "l Indicate by check mark whether the registrant is a large accelerated filer, an accelerated f arge accelerated filer," "smaller reporting company" and "emerging grange accelerated filer," "smaller reporting company" and "emerging grange" accelerated filer, acce or an emerging growth company.
+See the Large accelerat ed filer Accelerated filer Large accelerat ed filer Accelerated filer